utsav87589/Fraud-Detection/README.md

 -predictions for the probablity and distance based algos done, -tree based algos made perfect prediction, I made a few investigations for the data leakage to figure that out -so, tomorrow I will drop two features(failed, transaction_7d and risk_score) for the tree based algos only to confiem the leak

+### day 7 update

+-identified the data leak for the algorithms and further testings willbe done -initial predictions for the dataset with keeping both the columns is done alongside the ANN and other algos